This session will discuss the governance and management implications of difficult board members and how to work with them.

 Rima received her bachelor’s degree in Anthropology and Theatre Arts from Mt.
 Holyoke College.
 She attended Mount Holyoke College as an international student and got her first job in the nonprofit arts sector on campus at Summer Theatre at Mt.
 Holyoke College.
 Rima’s master’s degree is in Nonprofit Management from the Milano School of Management & Urban Policy at the New School University where she was a Community Development Finance Fellow.
 Originally from the Philippines, Rima spent her childhood in several Southeast Asian countries, but home is here in the Pioneer Valley.

-Info on WiP's cancellation, refund, and media policies can be seen here.
+See WiP's cancellation, refund, and media policies.

 Women in Philanthropy of Western Massachusetts (WiP) • PO Box 224 • Northampton, MA • 01061-0224